CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue.md

 There is a fee for processing a Letter of Permission for transfer credits.
 See Schedule of Fees.
 Carey course offerings are published in advance so that students may plan their course load to fulfill the requirements of their program.
 Students should note the maximum number of transfer credits that are acceptable.

-Maximum combined shared/transferred credits from another accredited seminary or religious institution that can be applied to a Carey degree program: DMin: 9;  MDiv: 36;  MACM, MPM, MASF: 24; Diploma: 6.
+Maximum combined shared/transferred credits from another accredited seminary or religious institution that can be applied to a Carey degree program: ADP: 6;  MDiv: 36;  MACM, MPM, MASF: 24; Diploma: 6.

-Maximum combined shared/transferred credits earned at Carey that can be applied to a Carey degree program: DMin: 18 MDiv: 48;  MACM, MPM, MASF: 30; Diploma: 15.
+Maximum combined shared/transferred credits earned at Carey that can be applied to a Carey degree program: ADP: 12 MDiv: 48;  MACM, MPM, MASF: 30; Diploma: 15.
 ### <a name="shared-credit"></a>Shared Credit
 Where a student has completed a graduate academic program at another accredited seminary or religious institution, and a particular course taken as part of that program can be shown to have specific relevance to one’s master’s program at Carey, shared credits may be awarded.
 Shared credits function similarly to transfer credits; however, because they are applied simultaneously to two different degrees, accreditation standards place stricter limits on the number of shared credits that can be applied.